by Nikki Stephens and Rhonda Aghamalian

 Miss Molly’s Hotel

 In the middle of the legendary Stockyards, Miss Molly’s Hotel was first an upscale boarding house for sick children, then a speakeasy called the Oasis until the 40s when it became a place where wayward gentlemen could visit “working girls,” which opened the most tragic era of the hotel.
-Now a bed and breakfast, the place has been teeming with paranormal activity including strange perfumes, unexplained shadows and lights, cold spots, missing items turning up in weird places, old coins on furniture, etc. etc. Ghosts that have been seen include: a few female apparitions of supposed murdered prostitutes that don’t even know they’re dead, a woman who died of lung disease and the mysterious Cowboy who shows up in the Cowboy Room.
+Now a bed and breakfast, the place has been teeming with paranormal activity including strange perfumes, unexplained shadows, and lights, cold spots, missing items turning up in weird places, old coins on furniture, etc. etc. Ghosts that have been seen include a few female apparitions of supposed murdered prostitutes that don’t even know they’re dead, a woman who died of lung disease and the mysterious cowboy who shows up in the Cowboy Room.
 There’s even a child ghost, believed to be one of the sick children once boarded here.
-The cool thing is, travelers can still stay here!
+The cool thing is, that travelers can still stay here!
 (Source)

 Fort Worth Zoo

 There are two separate ghosts here.
-One is believed to be a former elephant trainer that sadly met his tragic death in 1987 when he attempted to move a territorial bull to another pen.
+One is believed to be a former elephant trainer who sadly met his tragic death in 1987 when he attempted to move a territorial bull to another pen.
 Since his death almost 30 years ago, many have seen the ghost of a man walking near the elephant and zebra areas of the zoo, just as the elephant trainer used to do as he made his rounds.
 Many others have also reportedly seen the ghost of a woman dressed in clothing of the late 19th century, parasol and all, pacing slowly back and forth in front of the zoo’s café.
 (Source)

 The Stockyards Hotel